vikram-s-narayan/integration-security-top-10/README.md

 ---

 ## 🎯 Why ISF?
 Modern enterprises run on integrations — Salesforce ↔ Slack, Google Workspace ↔ ServiceNow, Epic ↔ cloud storage.
-But as the 2025 Salesloft–Drift incident showed, a single weak integration can cascade into **hundreds of downstream breaches**.
+But as the [2025 Salesloft–Drift incident showed]([url](https://socradar.io/salesloft-drift-breach-everything-you-need-to-know/)), a single weak integration can cascade into **hundreds of downstream breaches**.
 ISF exists to fix this gap: short, memorable, and actionable.

 ---